 - Head early morning towards Chandratal via Rohtang Pass

-- Drive through Battal – Chattru – Gramphu towards Battal Chandratal is out of the world with one of the worst roads you will ever ride/drive
+- Drive through Batal – Chattru – Gramphu towards Batal Chandratal is out of the world with one of the worst roads you will ever ride/drive

-- You can either stay at Khoksar PWD Rest House to acclimatize more or if you are comfortable with dhabha night stay or PWD rest house stay without light, then stay at Battal
+- You can either stay at Khoksar PWD Rest House to acclimatize more or if you are comfortable with dhabha night stay or PWD rest house stay without light, then stay at Batal

-- The reason to sleep at Khoksar or Battal is just to acclimatize more
+- The reason to sleep at Khoksar or Batal is just to acclimatize more

-- About 3-4 Hrs to Khoksar and 6-7 Hrs to Battal
+- About 3-4 Hrs to Khoksar and 6-7 Hrs to Batal

 Day 3 | Khoksar / Battal – Chandratal Lake / Battal

-- Spend the time up there at the lake, explore region around and have lunch at the lake
+- Spend the time up there at the lake, explore the region around and have lunch at the lake.

-- Drive through Battal – Chattru – Gramphu towards Battal Chandratal lake is out of the world
+- Drive through Batal – Chattru – Gramphu towards Batal Chandratal lake is out of the world.

 - Camps are about 1-1.5 KMs from the Chandratal lake.
-You can either stay there if you felt good the previous night or be back to Battal (preferred) where there is a PWD rest house now though without electricity.
-Unless you want to stay in guest house with electricity, better stay at Battal and save time as well as energy for next day.
+You can either stay there if you felt good the previous night or be back to Batal (preferred) where there is a PWD rest house now though without electricity.
+Unless you want to stay in a guest house with electricity, better stay at Batal and save time as well as energy for the next day.